Smoked Mashed Potatoes With Crispy Bacon and Cheese

 Step 2- Cook the Potatoes

-Dice up potatoes and place into a pot filled with cold salted water (2 tbsp salt).
+Dice the potatoes and place them in a pot filled with cold, salted water (2 tbsp salt).
+Bring to a boil for 15-20 minutes until fork tender.
+Strain and return the potatoes to the pot.

 Step 3 – Mash the Potatoes

-Use a potato ricer for a smoother consistency if you have one.
-Otherwise just use a regular potato masher.
+Mash the potatoes.
+If you have a potato ricer, use it for a smoother consistency.
+Otherwise, just use a regular potato masher.

 cheese-in-smoked-mashed-potato-recipe